-The best 32-inch TVs pack a punch whilst remaining modest in size, so if you're looking for one of the best small TVs then you've come to the right place.
-These panels, with their slim designs and smaller 32-inch scale, make these the best TVs for smaller rooms – be that bedroom, kitchen, office, or elsewhere in the home.
+The best 32-inch TVs pack a punch whilst remaining modest in size, so if you're looking for one of the best smaller TVs then you've come to the right place.
+These panels, with their slim designs and 32-inch scale, make these the best TVs for smaller rooms – be that bedroom, kitchen, office, or elsewhere in your home.

 If you’re looking for a 32-inch based on your budget needs, then then you may even be able to upgrade to one of the best 43-inch TVs with very little difference in price or features – bagging a bigger screen for less cash.